Major in History

 History majors learn research and critical thinking skills as they complete two extensive research papers during major courses.
 The writing-intensive nature of the program allows students to learn research methods and develop strong writing skills, both of which are essential for work or study in the field after college.
 History students with special interests may conduct independent study projects while working closely with a member of the faculty.

-A major in history requires the completion of 11 units, at least 10 of which must be in the department.
+A major in history requires the completion of 12 units.
 These include:

 2. At least one unit from each of the following 200-level groups: